 Vertical Access recently conducted an in-house industrial rope access training course in preparation for third-party certification or recertification by the Society of Professional Rope Access Technicians (SPRAT).
 As a Level III Rope Access Supervisor with over 17 years experience in the construction industry and a Vertical Access employee since 2011, I took on the role of trainer for the first time.

-I am excited to congratulate the following VA staff on SPRAT advancements and recertifications achieved in April, 2018:
+We are excited to congratulate the following staff on SPRAT advancements and recertifications:

 What is SPRAT?